bgorman87/bgorman87/README.md

 # Brandon Gorman
-- Professional Engineer
-- Full-stack developer on the side currently focusing on creating immersive e-learning experiences.
+Professional Engineer based in Canada.
+Self-taught programmer with a focus in React and Python.

-- Reach me at brandon@godevservices.com or learn more about me from www.brandongorman.me
+Reach me at brandon@godevservices.com or learn more about me from www.brandongorman.me